jhsu802701/tutorial-rails-omniauth/03-source_code.md

 ## Integration Tests
 * Enter the command "rails generate integration_test omniauth".
-* Replace the section between "class OmniauthTest < ActionDispatch::IntegrationTest" and the last "end" with the following code:
+* Edit the file test/integration/omniauth_test.rb and replace the section between "class OmniauthTest < ActionDispatch::IntegrationTest" and the last "end" with the following code:
 ```
   def login_and_logout_fb
     click_on 'Sign in with Facebook'